wojtekadamczyk3/wadamczyk/docs/qip1/ch1a.md

 - Metric of $\mathcal{H}$ is defined by the norm $\|\psi\| \equiv \sqrt{(\psi, \psi)}$
 - Quantum states can be represented as a vectors $\psi \in \mathcal{H}$

-> Ignore the concept of homomorphism and endomorphism - its just a bit fancier way to say linear map, and it definitely makes it more difficult to follow the lecture notes.

 **Dual Spaces**:

 - Dual space $\mathcal{H^*}$ of a $\mathcal{H}$ is the space of linear maps $\mathcal{H} \rightarrow \mathbb{C}$.
 That is, an element $\phi \in \mathcal{H^*}$ defines a map $\varphi: \psi \mapsto \varphi(\psi) \in \mathbb{C}$ for every $\psi \in \mathcal{H}$, such that